How to Become a Nurse Administrator

 What Degree Do You Need to be a Nurse Administrator?

-To become a nurse administrator, you’re typically required to devote 6 to 8 years to nursing education and training.
+To become a Nurse Administrator, you’ll typically devote six to eight years to nursing education and training.

-Whether you’ve already earned a nursing degree, or you’re just beginning your education, you must receive a Master’s degree in nursing administration before earning the title of nurse administrator.
+Whether you’ve already earned a nursing degree or just beginning your education, you must receive a master’s degree in Nursing Administration to become a Nurse Administrator.

-Just like any managerial role, nurse administrators must spend a significant amount of time gaining real-life experience working as a registered nurse before they can be considered for a promotion.
+Just like any managerial role, Nurse Administrators must spend significant time gaining real-life experience working as a Registered Nurse before being considered for a promotion.

-Becoming a nurse administrator requires a lot of time and hard work, but it all pays off in the end as nurse administrators rank amongst the highest paying nursing jobs in the US.
+Becoming a Nurse Administrator requires a lot of time and hard work, but it pays off as Nurse Administrators rank among the highest-paying nursing jobs in the U.S.

 1. Earn Your Bachelor of Science in Nursing (BSN) Degree

-The first step to becoming a nurse administrator is earning your BSN, or Bachelor of Science in Nursing Degree.
+The first step to becoming a Nurse Administrator is earning your BSN, or Bachelor of Science in Nursing.
 If you’re just starting, a BSN program will take you about three to four years to complete.

 However, if you’ve already earned your associates degree in nursing, you can enroll in an RN-to-BSN program.
-These bridge programs are very convenient and can be completed in as little as 20 months.
+These bridge programs are very convenient and can be completed in as few as 20 months.

-Accelerated nursing programs are also available to licensed vocational nurses with an associate’s degree in vocational nursing (AVSN).
+Accelerated nursing programs are also available to Licensed Vocational Nurses (LVN) with an associate degree in vocational nursing (AVSN).
 These LVN to BSN courses allow you to skip the first three semesters of the BSN program.